StephenSorriaux/ansible-kafka-admin/README.md

     ssl_cafile: '{{ cacert_content }}'
 ```

+## Python compatibility
+This library is tested with the following versions of Python:
+* Python 2.7
+* Python 3.6

+It should be fine for Python 3.5 too (but not tested using CI)

 ## Tests
 This library is tested using [Molecule](https://github.com/metacloud/molecule).
 In order to avoid code duplication, tests are defined using ansible tags in the `default` scenario.